JRHB314/VBCS-Integration/README.md

  ![](/images/david-search-4.png)<br>
 <br>

  We have a nice simple layout.
 We need to now save the user's input into a variable.
-On the left side under the `variable` funcion, create a new variable.
+On the left side under the `variable` function, create a new variable.
 Call it `genre`.<br>

  ![](/images/david-search-5.png)<br>
 <br>